 Gad’s Hill School is governed by the Governing Body which operates using a number of Committees and meets as a Full Board at least five times a year.
 Many of its members are old Gadshillians or have children who are Old Gadshillians or currently in school.

-The day to day management of the school is delegated to the Headmaster and Bursar, supported by the Senior Management Team.
+The day to day management of the school is delegated to the Headmaster and Bursar, supported by the Senior Leadership Team.

-The Governing Body looks to ensure a mix of skills, background and competence.
+The composition of the Governing Body looks to ensure a mix of skills, background and competence.

 What is the role of the Board of Governors?